pwmckenna/pwmckenna.github.io/_posts/2012-8-6-making-of-one-hash.md

 OneHash allows you to stream the audio and video directly from a torrent swarm.

-Take torrent information of any variety (torrent file, magnet link, info hash) and just put it after #, and the site will start to download the content, and let you watch or listen in your browse.
+Take torrent information of any variety (torrent file, magnet link, info hash) and just put it after #, and the site will start to download the content, and let you watch or listen in your browser.

 Take the DJ Shadow BitTorrent bundle for example (definitely worth a listen).
 This is the url to the torrent file: